 Hatch peppers are unique in that they are grown in the Hatch region of New Mexico.
 Hatch peppers aren't actually a single type of pepper, but a variety, so named because of the region where they are grown.

 The reality is that "Hatch Chili Peppers" actually belong to the broader category of New Mexican peppers, and there are many types.
 You can learn more about Hatch Chili Peppers here, including types and history.
 Hatch peppers typically range in heat levels from 1,000 - 8,000 Scoville Heat Units, which is quite mild to about jalapeno pepper level heat.

 Harvesting season runs from August through September.
 I got a mild variety - they are New Mexico 6-4 types to be more specific - and they are DELICIOUS.
 They were delivered already roasted, frozen.
 All I had to do was thaw them out and I'm ready to get cooking!

+Tomatoes.
 If using fresh tomatoes, chop them and add them to the pot.
 Diced tomatoes are great.
 Cook about 10 minutes to let them break down.
 If using canned fire roasted tomatoes, just add them to the pot and go to the next step.

+Remaining Ingredients.
 Add the remaining ingredients, including your chopped Hatch peppers and all those seasonings, and give it all a good stir.

-Cook the chili on low for at least 1 hour to let the flavors develop, stirring occasionally.
+Simmer the Chili.
+Cover and cook the chili on low for at least 1 hour to let the flavors develop, stirring occasionally.
 The flavors really develop when it is slow cooked.
 Adjust for seasonings if you wish.

 So incredible on flavor.
+Comfort food extraordinaire.